Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/air-quality-icon.md

 - The location pointer within the "map" view of the Weather app
 - The multi-way menu for how to customize the "map" mode mentioned above

-Of these four, _only the final location features the "dense" configuration of the icon_.
+Of these five, _only the final location features the "dense" configuration of the icon_.
 This is interesting because in all cases, the AQI icon appears at _the same very-small size_.
 If there were any windows featuring a larger-sized icon, that would certainly merit the inclusion of the additional icon in its "dense" configuration with its extra visual flare.
 But given these examples, I am curious as to why two icons were chosen for similar circumstances with similar size requirements.

 <img width="1300" height="548" alt="Image" src="https://github.com/user-attachments/assets/2b25e39f-196b-4b2a-a969-947f97ca3ed2" />